philzook58/pcode2c/README.md

 # pcode2c

+WIP: Do not expect this to work for you yet.

 pcode2c is a Ghidra translator script from low pcode to C for the purposes of running the resulting code through off the shelf verifiers (for example [CBMC](https://github.com/diffblue/cbmc)).
 The resulting C has a direct mapping to the underlying assembly.

 C is a useful intermediate because it enables using powerful off the shelf verifiers and can be directly compared (with a little muscle grease) against decompilaton or source.